mlbowser/journal2020/content/Journal_2020.md

   - *Refuge Notebook* catch-up.
   - JHAs
   - Finish blackfish article.
-  - Get herbicie quote.
   - pesticide applicator training.
-  - This week’s *Refuge Notebook* article?
-  - Write Lifescanner team and RTL Genomics to find out whether or not they are acceptign specimens.
+  - ~~Write Lifescanner team and RTL Genomics to find out whether or not they are accepting specimens.~~
   - Data management early adopters’ homework.
-  - upload iNaturalist/Lifescanner records.
+  - ~~Upload iNaturalist/Lifescanner records.~~

 I have the following JHAs to complete.